chiara-knicker/CSE121_Labs/Lab2_2/README.md

 ```
 shtc3_read() reads the temperature and humidity data from the SHTC3 sensor.
 It takes 3 parameters:

-command: command code to be sent to sensor
+- command: command code to be sent to sensor
-data: pointer to an array that will store received data
+- data: pointer to an array that will store received data
-size: size of data to be received
+- size: size of data to be received

+The datasheet (5.4) specifies the communication sequence for waking up the sensor, starting a measurement and reading measurement results.
+The sensor is already up, so we don't need the wakeup command and we also don't use the sleep command.
+All we need to do is send the measurement command and read the data.

 ```
 i2c_cmd_handle_t cmd = i2c_cmd_link_create();